msuskadev/msuskadev.github.io/markdowns/advanced-bot-code.md

             if (!membersAdded) {
                 return;
             }
-            const welcomeText = 'Hello and welcome to TechTalk Special Edition!';
+            const welcomeText = 'Hello and welcome to JS Poland 2020!';
             for (const member of membersAdded) {
                 if (member.id !== context.activity.recipient.id) {
                     await context.sendActivity(MessageFactory.text(welcomeText, welcomeText));